Log on

 HAM6

-HAM-6 (6 bits per pixel) as seen on an Amiga 500, 600, 2000 or 3000
+HAM-6 (6 bits per pixel) as seen in slightly flickering interlace on an Amiga 500, 600, 2000 or 3000.

 The last image shows the maximum possible graphical quality that could be displayed on an Amiga in 1985.
 Maximum resolution back then was appx.
 720 x 576 (PAL).
 This was only a year after EGA and just two years before the introduction of VGA (which was still only 256 colors at 640x480.)

-This section needs to be written
+This section needs to be improved

 Screens